molpopgen/fwdpp/README.md

 1. [GSL](http://gnu.org/software/gsl)
 2.  [zlib](http://zlib.net)

-In order to compile the example programs, you will also need:
+In order to compile the example programs, the following dependency is optional as of fwdpp 0.5.7:

 1.  [libsequence](http://github.com/molpopgen/libsequence).